bradyumgproject/UMG_Project/README.md

-# Generating insights using mock Audisense data for UMG by Brady Katler
+# # Uncovering Fan Trends: Simulated Audisense Data Insights for UMG by Brady Katler

 For this project, my goal was to create a report similar to what a Strategic Analyst at Universal Music Group (UMG) might produce.
 I researched UMG’s use of Audisense to gather data on various audience segments and utilized AI to generate a sample database.
-The results can be seen by visiting mockaudisense.report.
+The results can be seen by visiting [mockaudisense.report](http://mockaudisense.report).
 Here were the steps to reproduce:

 ## 1. Simulate an Audisense database using dummy data

 Audisense unsurprisingly has very little public data available, so finding real information I could use to generate insights proved to be extremely difficult.
-The next best thing was to simulate a database using AI.
-By feeding ChatGPT information on Audisense and the data they produce, I was able to produce 10,000 rows of dummy data.
-The specific tables can be seen in the `Backend/Database/Database Schema Directory`.
+The next best thing was to simulate a database using AI, so I used the [Audisense Knowledge Base Documentation](https://help.audiense.com/knowledge/audiense-insights) in conjunction with ChatGPT to produce 10,000 rows of dummy data designed to emulate what UMG might receive from Audisense.
+The specific tables can be seen in the [Backend/Database/Database Schema Directory](https://github.com/bradyumgproject/UMG_Project/tree/main/UMG_Project/Backend/Database/Database%20Schema).

 ## 2: Build the database

 To build the database, I spun up a Postgres RDS instance.
 From there, I used DBeaver to create the tables and import the CSV data.
-For that specific code,see `Backend/Database/SQL Scripts/audisense-db-setup.sql`.
-For an ERD, see `Backend/Database/UMG ERD.pdf`
+For that specific code,see [Backend/Database/SQL Scripts/audisense-db-setup.sql](https://github.com/bradyumgproject/UMG_Project/blob/main/UMG_Project/Backend/Database/SQL%20Scripts/audisense-db-setup.sql).

 ## 3: Generate Actionable Insights

 I wrote four SQL queries and used three of the main ones on my website.
 My goal was to use a variety of SQL skills including CTEs, Window Functions, and statistic functions.
-To see the SQL queries, see 'Backend/Database/SQL Scripts/sql_queries.sql`
+To see the SQL queries, see [Backend/Database/SQL Scripts/sql_queries.sql](https://github.com/bradyumgproject/UMG_Project/blob/main/UMG_Project/Backend/Database/SQL%20Scripts/sql_queries.sql)

 ## 4: Bring SQL queries into Looker Studio